ccssmnn/tilly/PLAN.md

 ---

-9. Add push notification for invite acceptance
-   File: src/server/features/push-shared.ts (or new endpoint) New function to notify admin when collaborator joins:

-- Load admin's notification settings
-- Send push: "{userName} joined {personName}"
-  May need a simple API endpoint for the client to call after accepting invite.

----

-10. Update AI system prompt
+9. Update AI system prompt
    File: src/server/features/chat-messages.ts
    Add to system prompt:
    > "Users can share people with collaborators via invite links from the person's detail page.
 You cannot create invite links—direct users to the share button in the UI."

 ---